albertoseabra/summarizer_web/README.md

 ## work in progress

-### Working with dockerfiles and docker-compose, just need to docker-compose build and run

 a web page to create summaries of text
 functionalities planed:
 * ~~different summarization methods~~ Done
 * ~~summarize text based on a url~~ Done